SmileAPI/quickstart/README.md

 The example code installs a small server running on Node.js that automatically retrieves a token from our API, so you can instantiate the Wink widget.

-The example implementation is composed of four parts:
+The example implementation is composed of two parts:

--   Under /frontend, you will find example code in HTML that already has the Wink Javascript SDK embedded already.
+### Back end

 -   Under /node, you will find server-side Javascript code that will retrieve the token.
 You will need to download and run Node.js to run the code.

+### Font end

+-   Under /frontend, you will find example code in HTML that already has the Wink Javascript SDK embedded already.
 -   Under /android-webview, you will find example code in Android that already has Wink Javascript SDK embedded already.
 -   Under /react-native, you will find example code in react-native that already has Wink Javascript SDK embedded already.